-• The information set out in this section is based on our understanding of current law and practice, which may change.
-Future changes in law and tax practice, or your own financial circumstances, could affect your pension or how much tax you have to pay.
+The information set out in this section is based on our understanding of current law and practice, which may change at any time.
+Future changes in law and tax practice, or your personal financial circumstances, could affect your pension or how much tax you have to pay.
 Your adviser can give you more information about your tax position.
-Any tax liability will depend on your individual circumstances and it may change at any time.

-1. Tax relief-pension payments
+1. Tax relief - pension contributions

-- Your payments are made net of basic rate tax and we will arrange for this amount of tax to be reclaimed from HMRC and credited to your Transact SIPP pending your investment instructions.
+- Your contributions are made net of basic rate tax and we will arrange for this amount of tax to be reclaimed from HMRC and credited to your Transact SIPP pending your investment instructions.
 Please note the process of reclaiming tax relief to your pension normally takes between six and ten weeks. - If you're a higher tax payer, you claim your extra tax relief through your tax return. - Your employer's contributions, if applicable, are received gross. - You do not get tax relief for any money you transfer into your Transact SIPP from another scheme.